 Now that you’ve redeemed yourself with your subscribers, it’s a good idea to create a plan.

 A plan is crucial.
-It helps you stay consistent, so you can re-engage email subscribers for good.
+It helps you stay consistent, so you can build a long-lasting relationship with your audience.

 An email editorial calendar is the best thing you can do to stay consistent with your email marketing strategy.